AdithyaVenkateshMohan/Navigation-DeepRL/Report.md

 # Report

----
-This project was solved using DQN algorithm which is meantioned in this paper <a href = ""> </a>
+This project was solved using DQN algorithm based on this <a href = "https://deepmind.com/research/dqn/">paper </a>

 ## State and Action Space